-The original yearlong OOPs were issued October 25, 2012, after the 17 American protesters were arrested and arraigned at the request of Hancock’s mission support group commander, Col. Earl A. Evans, banning their return to Hancock, home of the 174th Attack Wing of New York’s Air National Guard.
+The original yearlong orders were issued October 25, 2012, after the 17 American protesters were arrested and arraigned at the request of Hancock’s mission support group commander, Col. Earl A. Evans, banning their return to Hancock, home of the 174th Attack Wing of New York’s Air National Guard.

-Gideon renewed the OOPs until April 30, 2014, or until the conclusion of the protesters’ trial on charges of trespassing and disorderly conduct.
+Gideon renewed the orders until April 30, 2014, or until the conclusion of the protesters’ trial on charges of trespassing and disorderly conduct.
 The trial has been scheduled for December 12 in a DeWitt court.
 One of the 17 has entered into a plea agreement with prosecutors.
 The rest are awaiting trial.

-“We’re nonviolent activists, so for a commander of a base to get an Order of Protection against us is, of course, ludicrous,” said Ed Kinane, one of the 17 arrested.
+“We’re nonviolent activists, so for a commander of a base to get an order of protection against us is, of course, ludicrous,” said Ed Kinane, one of the 17 arrested.
 “Especially when you consider that it’s a barbed-wire enclosure, guarded by men with guns who have been trained to kill and blow up things.”

 The 2012 action was part of Upstate Drone Action‘s campaign to expose drone strikes on civilians throughout the Middle East by weaponized Reaper drones piloted from Hancock Air Base.
 The group was attempting to deliver what they call “a people’s indictment” for war crimes to military officials at the base.

-According to Heidi Boghosian, director of the National Lawyers Guild, state courts in New York issue OOPs to limit the behavior of a person who has harmed or threatened another individual.
+According to Heidi Boghosian, director of the National Lawyers Guild, state courts in New York issue such orders to limit the behavior of a person who has harmed or threatened another individual.
 They usually pertain to safety issues and most often are used in cases of domestic violence.
 The orders may be issued to direct offenders to cease certain behaviors, such as keeping away from family members or from a family home, and not to keep a firearm in the home.
 The orders also can direct persons to pay child support or abide by custody orders.
-In New York, OOPs can be issued by family courts, criminal courts and Supreme Courts (as part of divorce proceedings) and can be done as part of a criminal case or a civil case.
+In New York, such orders can be issued by family courts, criminal courts and Supreme Courts (as part of divorce proceedings) and can be done as part of a criminal case or a civil case.

-Since 2010, Upstate Drone Action has organized more than 100 arrests of civil disobedience protesters at the air base, and some protesters have been arrested at Hancock after the issuance of an OOP barring them from the military installation.
+Since 2010, Upstate Drone Action has organized more than 100 arrests of civil disobedience protesters at the air base, and some protesters have been arrested at Hancock after the issuance of an order barring them from the military installation.
 Thousands of dollars of fines and bail remain tied up in the court system.

-“Our government and Congress and the president are stuffing up their ears so that they don’t have to hear it,” Colville said, referring to the recent Congressional hearing where drone strike survivors from Pakistan testified about their experience for the first time.
+“Our government and Congress and the president are stuffing up their ears so that they don’t have to hear it,” Colville said, referring to the recent congressional hearing where drone strike survivors from Pakistan testified about their experience for the first time.
 Only five members of the House of Representatives attended.
 “These are crimes, and the blood is on our hands.
 Unless we’re standing against the legalization of this kind of murder, then we’re colluding in it.”

 “These [drone] killings are lynchings, really.
 They happen in several Islamic countries, Afghanistan, Iraq, Pakistan, Yemen, Somalia.
 They all happen to be Islamic,” Kinane said.